dexrey4/clientserverexample/README.md

-# clientserverexample
-This is an example of a simple and safe (can be more if you encrypt everything) server-client connection.
-It is simple to use.
-Read the "README.md"'s for more info.
+Edit: This project was sort of abondend.
+It has been updated a lot more and worked on by [Dexter Theisen](https://github.com/dexrey4) and [enbyte](https://github.com/enbyte).
+It has been transformed into [netty](https://github.com/enbyte/netty)